rjfeeney/ECORAIZ-The_Smart_Planting/README.md

    The user begins by uploading a top-view photo of the land or plot.

 2. **Automatic Division**
-   EcoRaiz automatically divides the uploaded image into smaller sub-plots for detailed analysis.
+   🌳 EcoRaiz automatically divides the uploaded image into smaller sub-plots for detailed analysis.🌿

 3. **Input Environmental Data**
    For each sub-plot, the user enters key environmental parameters: